-A systematic literature review and meta-analysis by Lewis et al. (2019) concluded that, overall, total hip arthroplasty (THA) appears to be superior to hemiarthroplasty (HA) in displaced femoral neck fractures.14 The authors recommend THA for displaced femoral neck fractures in patients with a life expectancy >4 years and in patients younger than 80 years.
+A systematic literature review and meta-analysis by Lewis et al. (2019) concluded that, overall, THA appears to be superior to HA in displaced femoral neck fractures.14The authors recommend THA for displaced femoral neck fractures in patients with a life expectancy >4 years or in patients younger than 80 years.

-A meta-analysis of dual-mobility THA versus HA in displaced femoral neck fracture (six cohort studies, 983 patients) suggests there is a significantly lower likelihood of dislocation for dual mobility THA compared with HA.15-20
+A meta-analysis of dual mobility THA versus HA in displaced femoral neck fracture (six cohort studies, 983 patients) suggests there is a significantly lower likelihood of dislocation for dual mobility THA compared with HA.15-20

-Two recent meta-analyses demonstrated a significantly lower incidence of dislocation associated with dual mobility THA implants versus standard THA constructs in primary and revision THA.^{21, 22}
+Two recent meta-analyses demonstrated a significantly lower incidence of dislocation associated with dual mobility THA implants versus standard THA constructs in primary and revision THA.^{21,22}